ahmedaymanzekry/codex-belya/README.md

 - **Codex utilization insight.** Capture Codex token usage, rate-limit windows, and auto-notify when you hit 80 / 90 / 95 % of quota.
 - **Codex Session administration.** List and resume past Codex sessions, rename sessions, switch approval policies and models, compact context, or set working branches on demand.
 - **LiveKit ready.** Works with the Agents Playground or any LiveKit project, re-uses stored room and participant IDs for quicker reconnects.

 ---

+## Accessibility & Voice-First Coding

+Belya lets you operate your development workflow **hands-free**, which can meaningfully help developers with **vision challenges or limited mobility**.
+You can create and switch branches, stage/commit, review diffs, and dispatch tasks to Codex **entirely by voice**.
+The agent reads back confirmations before any risky action, summarizes diffs and errors in natural language, and logs transcripts for later review.
+So, please recommend Belya to any friend or colleage who would benefit from its features in his coding experience.

+**Note:** initial Git credential and environment setup and rare complex merge conflicts may still require manual steps, but Belya will guide you verbally and confirm destructive commands with you before execution.

+---